 During this challenging period, Tether refused to deny the claims against it.
 It further revealed that the endorsement from the USD dollar was only 74%.

 However, over the years, it has proven its worth and serves various markets currently.
 Its value has grown dramatically, and it has been doing more numbers than bitcoin.

 During the last week of February, Bitcoin clocked in at about $56 billion, while Tether did $108.77 billion, almost doubling Bitcoin’s stats.

-It is officially the number one selling coin in 2021, according to crypto stats, with Bitcoin and Ethereum taking second and third place, respectively.
+It was officially the number one selling coin in 2021, according to stats, with Bitcoin and Ethereum taking second and third place, respectively.

 4. in 2020, More than 1 Million Ethereum Transactions Were Performed Daily.

-Ethereum is Bitcoin’s biggest competitor and is slated to be bigger than Bitcoin in the coming years according to cryptocurrency statistics.
+Ethereum is Bitcoin’s biggest competitor and is slated to be possibly bigger than Bitcoin in the coming years.